 Because of many things, Rebersburg - Madisonburg is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rebersburg - Madisonburg really has some of the features that families look for when choosing a good community to raise children.
 Is Rebersburg - Madisonburg perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Rebersburg - Madisonburg has a very low overall level of education: only 7.95% of people over 25 hold a 4-year college degree or higher.
+The citizens of Rebersburg - Madisonburg have a very low rate of college education: just 7.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Rebersburg - Madisonburg in 2022 was $26,360, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,440 for a family of four.
 However, Rebersburg - Madisonburg contains both very wealthy and poor people as well.